Roger de Mowbray (died 1188): Legacy

 Mowbray was a significant benefactor and supporter of several religious institutions in Yorkshire including Fountains Abbey.
 With his mother he sheltered the monks of Calder, fleeing before the Scots in 1138, and supported their establishment at Byland Abbey in 1143.
 Later, in 1147, he facilitated their relocation to Coxwold.

+In 1127 he founded the Cistercian abbey at Villers-Canivet.

 Roger made a generous donation of two carucates of land (c.240 acres), a house and two mills to the Order of Saint Lazarus, headquartered at Burton St Lazarus Hospital in Leicestershire, after his return from the crusades in 1150.
 His cousin William d'Aubigny, 1st Earl of Arundel and his wife Adeliza, the widow of King Henry I, had been amongst the earliest patrons of the order and, when combined with Roger's experiences in the Holy Land, may have encouraged his charity.
 His family continued to support the Order for many generations and the Mowbrays lion rampant coat of arms was adopted by the Hospital of Burton St Lazars alongside their more usual green cross.

 He also supported the Knights Templar and gave them land in Warwickshire where they founded Temple Balsall.

 In total, Roger is credited with assisting the establishment of thirty-five churches.

 The House of Mowbray, the senior line of which would become Barons Mowbray, descended from Roger's son Nigel, who died on crusade at Acre in 1191.